Spacewalkers finish solar panel prep for station power boost - WTMJ

 NASA’s Kate Rubins and Japan’s Soichi Noguchi installed mounting brackets and struts for the improved solar wings due to arrive in June.
 They also tightened some sticky bolts that hampered Sunday’s spacewalk and left some duties undone.

-Toward the end of the seven-hour spacewalk, Rubins reported a mark on the index finger of her right glove, where she had earlier said there was some peeling.
+Toward the end of the seven-hour spacewalk, Rubins reported a mark on the index finger of her right glove, where she had earlier said there was some peeling and perhaps a tiny hole in the outer layer.

 Rubins said she was “mildly concerned” about going too far from Noguchi because of her glove, and he accompanied her back to the hatch.
 Mission Control called it quits at that point and told the astronauts to skip extra chores.